 Consider first that the producer is a net buyer $(y > e_0)$ on the forward market.
 Compared with the case without forward trading, he/she optimally chooses a lower non-random wealth $w'0 < w_0$ in exchange for a larger size for the background risk.
 Under DARA preferences, we know that a lower non-random wealth would induce the producer to take less risk (wealth effect).
 But under the conditions of Proposition 2 and assuming that the variance effect is dominated by the mean and the correlation effects, a larger background risk would induce the producer to take more risk, i.e. to increase the share of land allocated to the irrigated crop.
-There is thus some ambiguity with respect to the impact of the buyer's strategy on the optimal choice with respect to x_f depending on the relative magnitude of the wealth and background risk effects.
+The impact of the buyer's strategy on the optimal choice with respect to x_f depends on the relative magnitude of the wealth and background risk effects.

 Actually a similar trade-off exists when the producer is a net seller $(y < e_0)$.
 He/she optimally chooses a higher non-random wealth $w'0 > w_0$ in exchange for a lower size for the background risk.
-Once again, there is ambiguity with respect to the impact on the optimal choice for x_f because, on the one hand, under DARA, a higher non-random wealth induces the producer to take more risk while, on the other hand, according to Proposition 2, a lower background risk may entail the producer to take less risk.
+Once again, the impact on the optimal choice for x_f is unclear because, on the one hand, under DARA, a higher non-random wealth induces the producer to take more risk while, on the other hand, according to Proposition 2, a lower background risk may entail the producer to take less risk.
 To sum up, we have the following proposition.

-Proposition 5 If the farmer is a seller and if the background risk effect induces the farmer to take more risk, then the forward market pushes x_f up.
+Proposition 4 If the farmer is a seller and if the background risk effect induces the farmer to take more risk, then the forward market pushes x_f up.
 If the farmer is a buyer and if the background risk effect induces the farmer to take less risk, then the forward market diminishes x_f .
-Otherwise, there is ambiguity and the outcome depends on the sign and the relative magnitude of the wealth effect and the background risk effect.
+Otherwise, the outcome is unclear and depends on the sign and the relative magnitude of the wealth effect and the background risk effect.